Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Jingili had an income level above the national average according to ATO data aggregated by AreaSearch for financial year 2023.
-Its median income among taxpayers was $62,481 and the average income stood at $72,765.
-These figures compared to Greater Darwin's median of $66,956 and average of $77,199 respectively.
-Based on Wage Price Index growth of 8.44% since financial year 2023, estimated incomes for September 2025 would be approximately $67,754 (median) and $78,906 (average).
-Census 2021 income data showed Jingili's household, family, and personal incomes ranked highly nationally, between the 82nd and 86th percentiles.
-Income analysis revealed that 31.4% of Jingili's population fell within the $1,500 - 2,999 income range, reflecting regional patterns where 36.7% similarly occupied this range.
-The suburb demonstrated affluence with 37.6% earning over $3,000 per week, supporting premium retail and service offerings.
+The suburb of Jingili had an income level above the national average according to ATO data aggregated by AreaSearch for financial year ended 30 June 2023.
+The median income among taxpayers in Jingili was $62,481 and the average income stood at $72,765.
+In comparison, Greater Darwin's figures were $66,956 and $77,199 respectively.
+Based on Wage Price Index growth of 8.44% from financial year ended 30 June 2023 to September 2025, current estimates would be approximately $67,754 for median income and $78,906 for average income.
+Census data from 2021 showed Jingili's household, family, and personal incomes ranked highly nationally, between the 82nd and 86th percentiles.
+Income analysis revealed that 31.4% of Jingili's population (598 individuals) fell within the $1,500 - $2,999 income range, reflecting patterns seen in the region where 36.7% similarly occupied this range.
+The suburb demonstrated considerable affluence with 37.6% earning over $3,000 per week, supporting premium retail and service offerings.
 Housing accounted for 13.4% of income while strong earnings ranked residents within the 88th percentile for disposable income.
 The area's SEIFA income ranking placed it in the 6th decile.

 Frequently Asked Questions - Income